WaterLemons2k/loop-http-get/README.md

 On some networks (e.g. hotspots), it will disconnect if there are no network requests for a period of time.

-Therefore, the program sends an HTTP GET every 60 seconds to keep the network alive.
+Therefore, the program sends an HTTP GET every minute to keep the network alive.

 ## Getting Started